After you create a Dataproc Metastore service, you can create and attach a Dataproc cluster that uses the service as its Hive metastore.

 Your new cluster appears in the Clusters list.
 Cluster status is listed as "Provisioning" until the cluster is ready to use, then changes to "Running."

 gcloud dataproc clusters create command to create a cluster:

-gcloud dataproc clusters create example-cluster \ --dataproc-metastore=projects/PROJECT_ID/locations/LOCATION/services/example-service \ --region=LOCATION
+gcloud dataproc clusters create CLUSTER_NAME \ --dataproc-metastore=projects/PROJECT_ID/locations/LOCATION/services/SERVICE \ --region=LOCATION

 PROJECT_ID with the project ID of the project you created your